lenewsad/IntuneEDU/IntuneEDU/what-are-enrollment-managers.md

 ---
 # required metadata

-title: What are enrollment managers?
+title: What are Enrollment Managers?
 titleSuffix: Intune for Education
-description:
+description: Learn how to use Enrollment Managers in Intune for Education.
 keywords:
 author: barlanmsft
 ms.author: barlan